open-telemetry/oteps/text/0240-Sampling_Configuration.md

 # Sampling Configuration

-An attempt to provide a framework for defining sampling configurations.
+This is an attempt to provide a framework for defining sampling configurations for spans and traces.

 Calling this proposal half-baked would be too generous.
 At this time it just a vision, with many questions unanswered and without any working prototype.
 Its purpose is to start a discussion on the needs and wants the Open Telemetry community might have on the subject of sampling configuration and a possible way to accomplish them.